cng008/cng008/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on my portfolio
+- 🔭 I’m currently working on finishing up my bootcamp curriculum and applying to jobs
 - 🌱 I’m currently learning Data Structures & Algorithms
 - 👯 I’m looking to collaborate on a fun project
 - 🤔 I’m looking for help with networking